The Norton is proud to offer the following programs to the areaʼs educators:

 Guided tours are available by appointment only for groups of 10 or more people.
 There is no charge for a guided tour.
 School groups are required to provide one chaperone for every 10 students.
-A short 10 minute game will be played at the end of each tour to reinforce the lesson of the day.

-for a full listing of Docent-Lead tours.
+for a full listing of Docent-Led tours.

 Time of Activity: 1.5 - 2 hours

-T.E.A.M. stands for “Tour And Education Activity Merge” and combines a hands-on art lesson in our new classroom space with a docent-lead tour from the Norton’s roster.
+T.E.A.M. stands for “Tour And Education Activity Merge” and combines a hands-on art lesson in our new classroom space with a docent-led tour from the Norton’s roster.
 In the past students have honed their weaving skills after learning about the Norton tapestries, and even made landscape collages inspired by the Hudson River School collection.
 The Norton also conducts writing prompt sessions in the art galleries.